2giosangmitom/2giosangmitom/README.md

 I'm Vo Quang Chien, a university student from Vietnam 🇻🇳.

-I interested in full-stack web development and embedded systems.
-And it's also my goal in the carreer path - become a full-stack embedded programmer.
+I'm interested in full-stack web development and embedded systems.
+My career goal is to become a full-stack embedded programmer - someone who can work from low-level firmware up to full-featured web apps.

 My primary languages are C, C++, Java, and TypeScript.

-I love Linux, terminal, and Vim.
-I often rice my Linux and Neovim in the free time :)
+I love Linux, the terminal, and Vim.
+In my free time, I enjoy ricing my Linux setup and customizing Neovim :)

 ## 🧠 What I'm exploring

 - Embedded development with C/C++
-- Network protocols and system programming with Linux
+- Network protocols and Linux system programming
 - Full-stack development with Node.js, Vue/Nuxt, and REST APIs
-- Rust
+- Rust (currently learning)

 ## 📫 Connect with me